MarkWillems/elrond-docker/README.md

 ## Configure your nodes

 ### For every node you want to run
-This should be scripted later on but this are the steps for now
+This can and should be scripted later on but this are the steps for now.

 #### 1. Create node data directory
 To persist the data, create a new subdirectory in de volumes map.
 The directory should match the name of your node.